Everything you need to know about the Samsung Galaxy Note 7 recall

 What we still don't know

-It's unclear when exactly customers will be able to get new phones or what that process will entail.
+It's unclear what the recall process will entail.
 It's also unknown if devices in certain countries are more likely to be affected than others.

 Have a Note 7?
 Here's what to do